-Persons depositing or withdrawing ordinary shares or ADS holders must pay:

-\$5.00 (or less) per 100 ADSs (or portion of 100 ADSs)

-A fee equivalent to the fee that would be payable if securities distributed to you had been ordinary shares and the ordinary shares had been deposited for issuance of ADSs

-\$0.05 (or less) per ADS per calendar year

-Registration or transfer fees

-\$0.05 (or less) per ADS

-Expenses of the depositary

-Taxes and other governmental charges the depositary or the custodian has to pay on any ADSs or ordinary shares underlying ADSs, such as stock transfer taxes, stamp duty or withholding taxes

-Any charges incurred by the depositary or its agents for servicing the deposited securities

-For:

-Issuance of ADSs, including issuances resulting from a distribution of ordinary shares or rights or other property.
-Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates

-Any cash distribution to ADS holders

-Distribution of securities distributed to holders of deposited securities (including rights) that are distributed by the depositary to ADS holders

-Depositary services

-Transfer and registration of ordinary shares on our share register to or from the name of the depositary or its agent when you deposit or withdraw ordinary shares

-Cable, telex and facsimile transmissions (when expressly provided in the deposit agreement); converting foreign currency to U.S. dollars

-As necessary

-As necessary
+Persons depositing or withdrawing ordinary shares or ADS holders must pay: For: \$5.00 (or less) per 100 ADSs (or portion of 100 ADSs) Issuance of ADSs, including issuances resulting from a distribution of ordinary shares or rights or other property.
+Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates \$0.05 (or less) per ADS Any cash distribution to ADS holders A fee equivalent to the fee that would be payable if securities distributed to you had been ordinary shares and the ordinary shares had been deposited for issuance of ADSs Distribution of securities distributed to holders of deposited securities (including rights) that are distributed by the depositary to ADS holders \$0.05 (or less) per ADS per calendar year Depositary services Registration or transfer fees Transfer and registration of ordinary shares on our share register to or from the name of the depositary or its agent when you deposit or withdraw ordinary shares Expenses of the depositary Cable, telex and facsimile transmissions (when expressly provided in the deposit agreement); converting foreign currency to U.S. dollars Taxes and other governmental charges the depositary or the custodian has to pay on any ADSs or ordinary shares underlying ADSs, such as stock transfer taxes, stamp duty or withholding taxes As necessary Any charges incurred by the depositary or its agents for servicing the deposited securities As necessary

 The depositary collects its fees for delivery and surrender of ADSs directly from investors depositing ordinary shares or surrendering ADSs for the purpose of withdrawal or from intermediaries acting for them.
 The depositary collects fees for making distributions to investors by deducting those fees from the amounts distributed or by selling a portion of distributable property to pay the fees.
 The depositary may collect its annual fee for depositary services by deduction from cash distributions or by directly billing investors or by charging the book-entry system accounts of participants acting for them.
-The depositary may collect any of its fees by deduction from any cash distribution payable (or by selling a portion of securities or other property distributable) to

-ADS holders that are obligated to pay those fees.
+The depositary may collect any of its fees by deduction from any cash distribution payable (or by selling a portion of securities or other property distributable) to ADS holders that are obligated to pay those fees.
 The depositary may generally refuse to provide fee-attracting services until its fees for those services are paid.